3F/web.vsSBE/Donation.md

 ## Share

-Simply to share this project... many users - a more help or something like that.
+Share project... a lot of users - a lot of help or something like that.

 # Have a questions ?